anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.md

 <a name="6.1"></a>
 ## 6.1 Introduction
-Cloud-native applications and infrastructure create several new challenges from a security standpoint.
+The adoption of cloud-native allows development teams to move fast, deploy software efficiently, and operate at an unprecedented scale.
+Cloud-native applications offer the benefits by providing applications as small microservices (either containers or serverless), and managing them through DevOps processes.
+To build these applications, organisations need a cloud-native infrastructure which provides flexibility and enough services for developers.
+Cloud-native infrastructures should provide a platform for the build and release team to effectively perform continuous delivery of its applications, with close to zero human intervention.
 With Cloud-native, the industy requires a radically different apporach to security in contrast to monolithic architecture.

 ##  6.2 Principles
 ### Cloud Native Security